 The EPIK application process is a beast.
 I’ve been through it myself.
 That’s why I want to give you loads of my best tips about how to improve your chances of successfully applying for EPIK.
 I’ll show you what to include in your personal essay, lesson plan, and what to focus on in the interview.

-What’s In This How To Apply For EPIK Guide?
+In This How To Apply For EPIK Guide

 In this guide I’ll cover the essentials for applying to EPIK, including details about:

-If you want to hear my own personal story about teaching with EPIK for 5 years, or what life is like as an EPIK teacher, check out these articles.
+If you want to hear my own personal story about teaching with EPIK for 5 years, or what life is like as an EPIK teacher, check out my articles about My EPIK Life Teaching In Korea and my Review of the EPIK Teaching Experience.

 Here’s a brief breakdown of the EPIK Program, including the history of EPIK, what EPIK employees do, and who is eligible to teach in Korea with EPIK.